-If you are using an allowance category to give each partner spending money then it is really not a bad thing.
-It is important to have a bit of money that you can spend on fun things without being accountable to your spouse or partner.
-The key is to give a reasonable limit within your budget and to give each partner the same amount.
-This is not to cover things like normal daily expenses with the allowance.
-This makes it fair for both partners.
+If you're using an allowance category in your budget to give each partner their own spending money, then it's usually not harmful.
+It's important to some couples to have a bit of money that you can spend on fun things without being accountable to your partner.
+The key is to set aside a reasonable amount that's within your budget, and to give each other the same amount to spend on things you enjoy, such as clothes or video games.

 If one partner is the primary breadwinner, then the situation can get a bit stickier.
 Again, if both spouses agree on an allowance in this situation, the amount is the same, and both are equally accountable for their spending, then it's not really an allowance in the traditional sense—it's separate spending line items in your budget.